khudgins/documentation/console/network/load_balancers.rst

 The final method of application load balancing for this discussion is the Zeus Load Balancer.

 Zeus is a very powerful solution for high-availability and high-performance load balancing.
-It is available for use with enStratus; a demonstration of the auto-scaling and recovery behavior can be viewed here:
+It is available for use with Enstratius; a demonstration of the auto-scaling and recovery behavior can be viewed here:

 `Zeus Load Balancing in Rackspace <http://www.youtube.com/watch?v=jRPNhQSPrws>`_